 Instead of using a rear display to build up a shot, you’d better raise your camera to your eye for this task.
 Since the lens is supported by your hand (usually left), you get a stable base for shooting.

-If you get fuzzy photos because of camera shake but can’t take advantage of a faster shutter speed as you are working in low-light conditions or experimenting with long exposure photography, the only way out is to use a tripod.
+If you get fuzzy photos because of camera shake but can’t take advantage of a faster shutter speed as you are working in low-light conditions or experimenting with long exposure photography, the only way out is to refer to one of popular tripod brands.

 Such a support can ensure your camera removes motionless even if you set exposures of 1 second or longer.
 There are many products available, but professional photographers claim that nothing stays on par with a top-quality carbon fiber tripod.
 Just remember to check its load capabilities, so it can securely support your camera.